AvivBinyaminOrly/Analytical-Approximations/README.md

 ## Overview

-This repository accompanies the paper titled "Analytical Approximations Closed as Desired to Special Functions."
+This repository accompanies the paper titled [Analytical approximations as close as desired to special functions](https://arxiv.org/abs/2406.11947).

 It includes the code for the cosmological functions approximations and shows their values corresponding to the original calculations.

 ## Purpose